NessComputing/maven-numbers-plugin/README.md

     <macros>
         <macro>
-            <name>...</name>
+            <id>...</id>
             <skip>...</skip>
-            <type>...</type>
+            <macroType>...</macroType>
-            <class>...</class>
+            <macroClass>...</macroClass>
             <properties>...</properties>
             <onMissingValue>...</onMissingValue>
         </macro>
     </macros>

-** name - the name of the macro.
+** id - the id of the macro.
 Required.
 Must be unique between numbers, strings, dates and macros.
 ** skip - true, false - Whether the macro should be evaluated.
 Default is false.
-** type - String.
+** macroType - String.
 Selects a predefined macro which is registered with the plugin.
 Optional.
 One of type or class must be given.
-** class - String.
+** macroClass - String.
 A java class to use as a macro.
 Optional.
 One of type or class must be given.
 ** properties - Set of properties sent to the macro.
 ** onMissingValue - warn, fail, ignore - Action when the macro did not return a value.
 If warn or ignore are chosen and no value was found, the macro result subsequently is not defined which in turn might cause an error in a property definition.